skip to main content

 The mission of Caltech is to expand human knowledge and benefit society through research integrated with education.
 In pursuit of this mission, Caltech adheres to its Code of Conduct and strives for the highest level of integrity and public confidence.
 Caltech's integrity rests on the personal integrity of each of us who is called upon to act on behalf of Caltech.
 Caltech, including JPL, is committed to ensuring that decisions made on its behalf reflect the highest ethical standards and that its research and instruction remain a rigorous and open inquiry, unencumbered by conflicts of interest, real or perceived, that might affect the sound judgment of its trustees, officers, senior management, faculty, students, postdoctoral scholars, staff, JPL employees, and visitors.
 Each of us, therefore, is responsible for identifying and resolving conflicts between personal and institutional interests.
 We each must act in the best interests of Caltech and refrain from taking part in any transaction where we do not believe in good faith that we can act impartially.

-Personal and Institutional conflicts of interest may affect Caltech's trustees, officers, faculty, postdoctoral scholars, students, staff, JPL employees, and visitors.
-A personal conflict of interest is a situation that may compromise an individual's personal judgment and ability to remain objective in carrying out Caltech business due to a relationship that directly or indirectly affects the interest of the individual or a family member.
+Personal and institutional conflicts of interest may affect Caltech's trustees, officers, management, faculty, postdoctoral scholars, students, staff, JPL employees, and visitors.
+A personal conflict of interest is a situation that may compromise an individual's personal judgment and ability to remain objective in carrying out Caltech business due to a relationship that directly or indirectly affects the interest of the individual or a Family Member1.

 Institutional conflicts of interest differ from personal conflicts of interest.
 An institutional conflict of interest arises when the research, teaching, outreach, or other activities of Caltech may be compromised because of a financial, business or other interest held by Caltech that may affect, or appear to affect, research, teaching, outreach, or other Caltech activities in question.